webplatform/docs/Beginners/the_beginning/index.md

 ---
-title: the beginning
+title: Part 1: The beginning
+notes:
+  - "Truncate content that is duplicate.\nLook at scratchpad https://docs.webplatform.org/wiki/TEST:beginners \n\nAlso, maybe get in touch with CommonCraft and ask to embed their video about the World Wide Web http://www.commoncraft.com/video/world-wide-web"
+readiness: 'Almost Ready'
+summary: 'The very first part of our beginner''s material gives you some important background on how website works in what we commonly call &quot;front end&quot; layer.
+Note that we limit our topics to what happens on the web browser and that typical sites would have code written that is executed on the server side that generates the HTML.'
 tags:
   - Basic
   - Pages
-readiness: 'Almost Ready'
-notes:
-  - "Truncate content that is duplicate.\nLook at scratchpad https://docs.webplatform.org/wiki/TEST:beginners \n\nAlso, maybe get in touch with CommonCraft and ask to embed their video about the World Wide Web http://www.commoncraft.com/video/world-wide-web"
-summary: 'The very first part of our beginner''s material gives you some important background on how website works in what we commonly call "front end" layer.
-Note that we limit our topics to what happens on the web browser and that typical sites would have code written that is executed on the server side that generates the HTML.'
 uri: 'Beginners/the beginning'

 ---
-# Part 1: The beginning

-## Summary
+## <span>Summary</span>

-The very first part of our beginner's material gives you some important background on how website works in what we commonly call "front end" layer.
+The very first part of our beginner's material gives you some important background on how website works in what we commonly call &quot;front end&quot; layer.
 Note that we limit our topics to what happens on the web browser and that typical sites would have code written that is executed on the server side that generates the HTML.

-## Beginners submenu
+## <span>Beginners submenu</span>

 The **[Beginners](/Beginners)** section covers the various aspects of web development separated in 9 parts, you can navigate through them using this list.